Nouveau-Printemps/webring/README.md

 These are available under the URI `/static/path_in_public`.

 You can modify the favicon by putting an image called `logo.png` in your public directory.
-You change this name in the config.
+You can change this name in the config.

 ## Technologies